uroshima/study-guide-notes/Notes/javascript.md

         say("Bye"); ==> Bye, John ("Bye" is passed to say)

  What does the length attribute refer to in a Function in Javascript?
  Length is a built-in property.
 It refers to the number of arguments.
 Rest parameter is not counted (if there is one).
 Another built-in property in a JavaScript Function is the name property.

+  Explain the differences between a Function Expression and Function Declaration A Function Expression is created when the execution reaches it and is usable from then on — it is not hoisted.

+          var sum = function(a, b) {
+            return a + b;
+          }

+A Function Declaration can be called both before and after it was defined — it is hoisted.

+          function sum(a, b) {
+            return a + b;
+          }